Yagisan/A-Touch-of-Frost/patches/AToF_Gameplay/Data/Yagisans_AToF_GameSettings.md

 ## Quest Rewards

 Quest rewards now award you with the best version of a leveled item.
 For example, if you have become a Nightingale, there is no reason to award you an inferior version of those rewards.
+This includes the Soul Cairn keepers dropping their Dragonbone equipment (this would originally only drop if you waited until after level 45 to ever visit it).

+# Quest Changes

+## Hearthfire Home Attacks

+All hearthfire home attacks have been disabled.

+## Hearthfire Lumber Purchase.

+You no longer need to own a hearthfire home to purchase lumber.
+This is useful for mod added homes that need lumber.